 Good For Weight Loss

 This irish sea moss comes from the genus Gracilaria, and does not have leafy red blades like the Chondrus crispus variety.
 It is a lighter beige-brown moss with a soft, flexible rubbery texture.
 The best quality is always naturally dried as a raw seaweed and not heat treated.
 There are currently only a handful of companies selling irish moss in this form.
-Our top two choices are Traditional Nutrition (Divine Organics) and Natural Zing.
+(See our Shop Related Products section below)

 It is one of the most popular types used to make the seaweed gel as it has a neutral flavor and mild scent.
 One cup of gracilaria soaked in water will increase up to 3-4 times its original size and generally turns a more translucent color when saturated.